mosaicml/examples/bert/README.md

 mcli run -f yamls/glue/mcoud_run.yaml
 ```

+## Multi-node training

 To train with high performance on *multi-node* clusters, the easiest way is with MosaicML Cloud ;)

 But if you want to try this manually on your own cluster, then just provide a few variables to `composer`, either directly via CLI or via environment variables.
-Then launch the appropriate command on each node:
+Then launch the appropriate command on each node.

+**Note:** multi-node training will only work `main.py` (the `glue.py` script handles its own orchestration across devices and is not built to be used with the `composer` launcher).

 ### Multi-Node via CLI args